187 Lockdown

 187 Lockdown was a British speed garage act, comprising Danny Harrison and Julian Jonah.
-The duo produced one album, with four singles released from it, and remixed many songs towards the end of the 1990s.
+The duo produced one album, with four singles released from it, and remixed many songs from 1996 until they parted ways in 1998.

 The duo also recorded under a number of other aliases, such as Gant, Ground Control, Nu-Birth and M Factor.
 Of these, M Factor was the most commercially successful, notching up a UK top 20 hit with the vocal version of "Mother".

-After M Factor, Harrison went on become part of remix outfit Moto Blanco.
+After M Factor, Harrison went on to become part of the remix outfit Moto Blanco.
 Jonah still continues to work as a producer.